Get Tech Tips

 Basic Compressor Functions

-The job of the compressor is to circulate refrigerant through the system by means of vapor compression, similar to the way your heart moves blood through your circulatory system.
+The compressor's job is to circulate refrigerant through the system by means of vapor compression, similar to the way your heart moves blood through your circulatory system.

-Refrigerant circulation is measured in lbs/min or lbs/hour; called mass flow rate.
-The mass flow rate changes depending on the density of the refrigerant and the compression ratio.
+Refrigerant circulation is measured in lbs/min or lbs/hour; this is called mass flow rate—the mass flow rate changes depending on the density of the refrigerant and the compression ratio.

-The denser (higher the pressure) the refrigerant is coming back from the evaporator the greater the mass flow rate and the lower the suction pressure the lower the mass flow rate.
+The denser (higher the pressure) the refrigerant is coming back from the evaporator, the greater the mass flow rate.
+The lower the suction pressure, the lower the mass flow rate.

-The greater the compression ratio (absolute head pressure divided by absolute suction) the lower the mass flow rate will also be and lower the volumetric efficiency will be .
-In other words, low suction with high head pressure are the worst case scenario for mass flow rate and volumetric effeciency when the compressor is working as it should.
+The greater the compression ratio (absolute head pressure divided by absolute suction), the lower the mass flow rate will also be, and the lower the volumetric efficiency will be.
+In other words, low suction with high head pressure is the worst-case scenario for mass flow rate and volumetric efficiency when the compressor is working as it should.

-Proper lbs/min or lbs/ hour of refrigerant circulation is vital to the capacity of the evaporator, condenser and metering device as well as the cooling of th compressor if it is refrigerant cooled.
+Proper lbs/min or lbs/hour of refrigerant circulation is vital to the capacity of the evaporator, condenser, and metering device—as well as the cooling of the compressor if it is refrigerant cooled.